Kiyomizu-dera Temple in Kyoto

 History

 Kiyomizu-dera was founded in 778.
 The temple complex was destroyed many times by fire and earthquakes.
 The buildings today were constructed between 1631 to 1633 by the order of shogun Tokugawa Iemitsu (1604 - 1651).
 The temple was linked in the past to the old Hosso sect, but in 1965 the priests formed the new independent Kita Hosso sect under the leadership of Onishi Ryokei (1875 - 1983).
-Kiyomizu-dera is since 1994 part of the UNESCO World Heritage Sites list of the Historic Monuments of Ancient Kyoto.
+Kiyomizu-dera has since 1994 been part of the UNESCO World Heritage Sites list of the Historic Monuments of Ancient Kyoto.

 Location